What Is Blood Pressure Headache Treatment?

 Is There a Link between High Blood Pressure and Headaches?

-Yes, there is a link between high blood pressure and some types of headaches.
+Yes, there is a link.
 Most people with slightly high blood pressure do not get headaches.
 But if the blood pressure rises quickly or reaches very high levels, it may cause head pain.
+Some people call it a high blood pressure headache or hypertensive headache.

 What Are the Symptoms of a Blood Pressure Headache?